top of page

 Publishing

 I get contacted often with publishing requests.
-If I allow them to, I insist that the image is credited to me and the commissioning organisation.
+If I allow them to publish, I insist that the image is credited to me and the commissioning organisation.

-They always come to me first and, if I don't own the copyright, these opportunities can be missed as they struggle to find the right person to contact.
+Publishers always approach me first and, if I don't own the copyright, these opportunities can be missed as they struggle to find the right person to contact.
 A big part of my work is to keep the images I have made alive, to get them published for years to come after the work has been made.

-Regarding publishing, it is much better for me to own the copyright and maximise on the reach of the work we have made.
+Regarding publishing, it is much better for me to own the copyright so as to manage publishing requests and maximise on the reach of the work we have made.

 Safeguarding

-I am the person that will stand in front of the subjects, look them in the eyes and tells them how the images are going to be used.
-The consent form that they will sign will have my name at the top of it.
-If the image is used in an inappropriate way, it will fall on me, as the person who created the image, to do something about it.
+I am the person that stands in front of the subjects, looks them in the eyes and tells them how their images are going to be used.
+The consent form that they sign has my name at the top of it.
+If the image is used in an inappropriate way, it falls on me, as the person who created the image, to do something about it.

-As a photographer who has, over the last 15 years, developed a strong set of principles and ethics within which I work, the responsibility is on me to make sure that the images are not used out of context or aligned with brands or messaging that the subjects have not formally agreed to.
+As a photographer who has, over the last 15 years, developed a strong set of ethical guidelines within which I work, the responsibility is on me to make sure that the images are not used out of context or aligned with brands or messaging that the subjects have not formally agreed to.
 If I don't own the copyright to the images then I have no power to do that.

 If I give copyright away to the person paying for the images, then I give away all control of how they are used.

-From a safeguarding point of view, owning the copyright allows me to have control over how the images can be used, allowing me push back against misappropriation of the images.
-It also protects the commissioning organisation by giving them clear guidelines of how the image can be used, set out in the contract.
+From a safeguarding point of view, owning the copyright allows me to have control over how the images can be used and protects the commissioning organisation by absolving them of blame for any misappropriation.

 Archiving & Backup

-In ten years time, when the comms team of your non-profit has changed several times and the computers hard drives have been swapped out for cloud storage, is the social media manager going to know how to find the images from the campaign that we made back in 2015.
+In fifteen years time, when the communications team of your non-profit has changed several times and the computer hard drives have been swapped out for cloud storage, is the social media manager going to know how to find the images from the campaign that we made back in 2015?
 Who will you turn to for help?

-When you want to do a physical exhibition of your work to celebrate 25 years fighting for justice, who will you turn to for high resolution print files?
+When you want to create a physical exhibition of your work to celebrate 25 years fighting for justice, who will you turn to for the high-resolution print files?

 If I don't own the copyright then I am not going to keep an archive of the work.
 It stops being my responsibility once it is delivered the first time.
-My name may be in the metadata but I am not going to hold on to something that I don't own and cannot use.
+My name may be in the metadata but I am not going to manage the archiving and storage of content that I don't own and cannot use.

 When it comes to archiving, it is much better for me to own all the images and stay responsible for being able to supply them whenever they are needed.